 7-All for Strings – Book Series

 This book is the second and third installment of the All for Strings: Violin.
 It explores advanced concepts such as musical phrases and composing.
-Below are the volumes of the different books of All for strings series.
+Below are the volumes of the different books of the All for strings series.

 In Book 2 students will learn new playing techniques and musical concepts.
 Here you will find many exercises and musical selections needed for the development of major and minor left-hand finger patterns.
 Students will also get the introduction to double stops as well as songs in minor keys.